ARE FIXED INDEX ANNUITIES A GOOD Purchase?

 You might be wondering...

 “Are fixed index annuities a good purchase?”
 To answer this, let’s start with what a fixed index annuity (FIA) is.
 FIAs are agreements with an insurance company.
 This contract outlines conditions and terms as to how the money will be held, and when you might begin taking payments from it.
 In addition, your annuity contract details your rights, benefits, and duties are a party in the FIA.
-For instance, how long must your money remain in the account before income can be taken?
+For instance, how long must your money remain in the annuity contract before income can be taken?

 Buying an FIA - Who's Involved?